“The path to more diverse technical talent” report by Harvard Business Review Analytic Services and sponsored by Karat is now available. Read it here.

 Choosing the right technical recruiter for all six responsibilities they take on to improve the hiring process, technical assessment, and candidate experience.

 A technical recruiter is the quarterback of the tech talent acquisition process.
-The best technical recruiters have a close relationship with their engineering partners, but many face inconsistent processes that make their jobs more difficult.
+The best tech recruiters have a close relationship with their software engineering partners.
+Many face inconsistent processes that make their jobs more difficult.
 Sometimes, this is due to a lack of clear expectations for the scope of the role.

 Within small and medium companies, technical recruiters can also be in charge of onboarding, employee relations, compensation, learning and development, and other HR duties.
-The responsibilities of a technical recruiter might differ greatly depending on many factors.
+The responsibilities of a technical recruiter differ greatly depending on several factors.
 These include the size of an organization, the specialization of the open roles, and the resources available for managing the process and technically assessing the candidate.

-The approach technical recruiters use to connect with software engineering candidates differs by the size of company and resourcing available.
+The approach technical recruiters use to connect with software engineering candidates differs by the size of the company and resources available.

 Sourcing is the first opportunity your team will have to fill the talent pipeline with underrepresented and non-male software engineering candidates.
 Many companies are taking the intentional approach of proactively sourcing diverse candidates from organizations like the National Society of Black Engineers (NSBE), Grace Hopper, and Rewriting the Code.

 After sourcing candidates, the next step is to invite them to a technical assessment.
-Unfortunately, up to 50% of candidates abandon the hiring process at this point.
+Unfortunately, many candidates abandon the hiring process early on.
+This occurs because:

-Technical recruiters can speed up the process, keep up to 90% of candidates in the hiring process, and level the playing field by:
+Technical recruiters can speed up the process, keep more candidates in the hiring funnel, and level the playing field by:

 The outcome of a technical assessment is all too often a “pass” or “fail” recommendation.
 A simple binary outcome may seem simple and straightforward, but often has some opportunities for failure that can make life more difficult for a technical recruiter, including:

-Bonus tip: Record the technical assessments for review by the hiring team and validation that consistent questions and approaches were used by the interviewer.
+Bonus tip: Record the technical assessments so the hiring team can review and validate the fact that consistent questions and approaches were used by the interviewer.

-A technical recruiter can address these challenges in three ways
+A tech recruiter can address these challenges in three ways:

-Consider these three tools and approaches to align these two teams and hire the right software engineering candidates more quickly.
+Consider the following three tools and approaches to align these two teams and hire the right software engineering candidates more quickly.

 At this point, the technical recruiter will also check references by getting in touch with previous employers and colleagues or looking over past achievements in detail.

-Technical recruiters get the lucky (or not so lucky) job of letting candidates know the final hiring decision.
-When technical recruiters extend an offer to a candidate on behalf of a hiring team, they won’t always get a “yes” from the candidate.
+Technical recruiters get the lucky (or not) job of sharing the final decision with the candidates.
+When recruiters extend an offer to a candidate on behalf of a hiring team, they won’t always get a “yes” from the candidate.
 Offer-to-hire rates in major tech hubs like Seattle, San Francisco, and New York hover around 50%.

 Your email address will not be published.
 Required fields are marked *